Opposite Day: In childhood development

 The game has also been compared to a children's "philosophy course" in the way that it encourages children to think.
-While certain things have clear and obvious opposites, such as "yes" and "no" or "black" and "white," anything outside a clear binary can be hard to find clear opposites for.
+While certain things have clear and very obvious opposites, such as "yes" and "no" or "black" and "white", anything outside of a clear binary can be hard to find clear opposites for.
 For instance, what is the opposite of ice cream?
 What is the opposite of taking a bath?

 When a child is learning about opposites, they are learning skills they will use in math, science, and reading.
 In language therapy, opposites or antonyms might be addressed because they help grow vocabulary, help children understand basic concepts, and enhance overall understanding of language.
 It is encouraged for parents to help children try to find opposites.

 In popular culture

 Opposite Day features occasionally in children's media.

 In a Calvin and Hobbes strip, Calvin asks Hobbes if a bee has landed on him.
 Hobbes says no, and Calvin is then stung by the bee.
-Hobbes justifies himself by saying "I meant "no, there is a bee".
+Hobbes justifies himself by saying "I meant 'no, there is a bee'.
 Today is Opposite Day!"

 In a Pearls Before Swine comic strip, Pig declares it to be Opposite Day.
-The (normally good-natured) character Pig then violently punches Rat out of the strip and says "things are different on 'Opposite Day.'"
+The (normally good-natured) character Pig then violently punches Rat out of the strip and says "things are different on 'Opposite Day'."